1233072/Arabic-Speech-Embedding-Model/README.md

 # Arabic-Speech-Embedding-Model
-A CNN-based triplet Siamese network is built and used to generate Arabic speech embeddings.
-The embedding model was trained on 1 million samples, collected from different podcasts, of 198 Arabic speakers speaking different dialects.
+A CNN-based triplet Siamese network has been developed to generate Arabic speech embeddings.
+The embedding model was trained on a dataset comprising 1 million samples, sourced from various podcasts, and featuring speech from 198 distinct Arabic speakers spanning different dialects.

-siamese_network_Arabic_speech_embedding.h5 --> Embedding model
+The trained embedding model is stored in the file siamese_network_Arabic_speech_embedding.h5.
+The python file si.py loads the model and uses the embeddings to train ML classifiers & a DNN for speaker identification.
+Users should adjust the references to the speaker.csv and si_mel_spec.csv files within the script to correspond with the dataset under consideration.

-si.py --> Python file, which loads the model and uses the embeddings to train ML classifiers & a DNN for speaker identification.
-The speaker.csv and si_mel_spec.csv files in the script should be changed based on the dataset used.
+Kindly cite the paper titled "Unsupervised Arabic Speech Embedding Model for Speaker Identification" when using the emdedding model.